Berks County family left 'stranded' after driveway washes away

 "It's dangerous right now," Evans explained, adding that there is no way for police or fire to reach his home.

 Evans said insurance told him the damage is not covered.
-The gas company that's been running pipelines through his property and removed several trees where the water gushed from has also refused to help.
+The gas company that has been running pipelines through his property and removed several trees where the water gushed from has also refused to help.

 "Who's helping me?
 No one!"
 Evans exclaimed.